mm6/InternetOfThingsCourse/Syllabus.md

 ### Assignments

 There will be three programming projects equally weighted (60%).
+You may replace the third project with a presentation on an IoT related topic.
+The presentation might demonstrate an interesting technology in action or might be a review of a published paper.

+If you plan on replacing Project 3 with a presentation, be sure to discuss the topic with me two weeks prior to the end of the mini.

 There will be four or five quizzes on the readings at the start of lecture with the low score dropped (15%).